enduracode/enterprise-web-library/README.md

 	More information on this is available from our developers; please [ask for help in the forum](https://community.enterpriseweblibrary.org/).

-5. Run the `Web Site` project and make sure you see the Hello World page.
+5. Run the `Web Site` project.
+If you see a page that says "The page you requested is no longer available", everything is working and you can begin building your system.

 ## Contributing